Every year, thousands of students use Clearing to find a university place – here's what you need to know

 When does Clearing open and close?

-At the start of July, a lot of Clearing spaces are advertised on the UCAS website, so you can start your research then.
+At the beginning of July, a lot of Clearing spaces are advertised on the Ucas website, so you can start your research then.
 However, if you don't yet have your exam results, you will need to wait until you receive them before you can apply through Clearing.

-In 2019, A-level results day is on Thursday 15 August.
-Scottish Higher and Advanced Higher results are released earlier, on Tuesday 6 August.
-IB results day is Friday 5 July.
+In 2020, A-level results day is on Thursday 13 August.
+Scottish Higher and Advanced Higher results are released earlier, on Tuesday 4 August.

-Applicants to Scottish universities will be able to add a Clearing choice through UCAS Track from 10am on 6 August or by phoning UCAS on its clearing helpline, which opens at 8am on 6 August.
+Applicants to Scottish universities will be able to add a Clearing choice through Ucas Track from 10am on 4 August or by phoning Ucas on its Clearing helpline, which opens at 8am on 4 August.

-A-level applicants will be able to add a Clearing choice on UCAS Track from 3pm on 15 August.
-If you have your exam results and know you're in Clearing you can contact universities in advance to get invitations to add a university or course as a Clearing choice when the option appears on UCAS Track.
+A-level applicants will be able to add a Clearing choice on Ucas Track from 3pm on 13 August.
+If you have your exam results and know you're in Clearing you can contact universities in advance to get invitations to add a university or course as a Clearing choice when the option appears on Ucas Track.

 Can I go through Clearing?